 When water sits for a period of time unused in these pipes, a sulfuric odor may present itself.
-After running water a short time, the odor goes away.
+After running water a short time, the odor should go away.
 Replacing the braided type hose with copper or chrome piping usually solves most odor problems.
 If you have replaced the supply tubing and still have a problem, you may need to replace an anode in your hot water heater.

 Well water has natural minerals which can cause staining.
 The yellow or orange color stain is mostly caused by iron whereas the blue or black stains are caused by manganese.

-In laundry, we suggest you minimize or eliminate bleach products.
+In laundry, we suggest you minimize or eliminate bleach and chlorine products.
 Bleach actually draws out the iron and suspends it in the water, making the staining worse.
 There are products on the market that are made for hard water stains.

 The City of Keizer was federally mandated in 2007 to develop a stormwater program to comply with The Federal Clean Water Act.
 Even though residents may not have a storm drain on their street, it is designed to maintain the entire system throughout the city.